CURE MIX FOR 5 LBS. (2.25 KG) OF BACON

 Smoking the bacon

 - When the surface is dry, cold smoke the pork for 3 hours.
-If your smoke chamber temperature is higher than 85°F (about 30°C), the smoking time might have to shortened to prevent excessive drying.
+If your smoke chamber temperature is higher than 85°F (about 30°C), the smoking time might have to shorten to prevent excessive drying.

 Note: If the salt taste is too mild, the next time you make this product, add about 1 teaspoon of salt to the ingredients list.
 If the salt taste is too strong, reduce the amount of Bradley Cure by about 1 teaspoon.